-Linthorpe Community Primary School has an agreed Published Admission Number (PAN) of 90 per year group in the Reception Year group, Year 1, Year 2, Year 3 and Year 4.
-An agreed Published Admission Number of 85 in Year 5.
-An agreed Published Admission Number of 80 in Year 6.
-The school will accordingly admit at least 80, 85 and 90 in the relevant year groups if sufficient applications are received.
-All applications will be admitted if 80, 85 and 90 or fewer apply.
+Linthorpe Community Primary School has an agreed Published Admission Number (PAN) of 90 per year group in the Reception Year group, Year 1, Year 2, Year 3, Year 4 and Year 5.
+An agreed Published Admission Number of 85 in Year 6.
+The school will accordingly admit at least 85 and 90 in the relevant year groups if sufficient applications are received.
+All applications will be admitted if 85, 90 or fewer apply.

 Children with an Education, Health and Care Plan

 Any child with an Education, Health and Care Plan (EHC) is required to be admitted.
 This gives such children overall priority for admission to the named academy.
 This is not an over-subscription criteria.

 Admissions Over-subscription Criteria

 - Children permanently resident in the Admission Zone ie the address at which the child is registered for child benefit, who express a preference for the school (proof of address may be required).

 - Children who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission.

 - Children with exceptional social and/or medical reasons for attending the school, which, in the latter circumstances are substantiated by the LA medical advisers.
 A letter from the child's GP or other relevant professional such as a social worker must be submitted with the application.
 Social reasons do not include domestic arrangements such as parents working commitments or childcare arrangements.
 Only exceptional circumstances such as parents who have disability, which may mean their child must attend a particular school, will be considered. (in this instance a letter from the parent's GP or other relevant professional such as a social worker must be submitted with the application).